 Ithaca College Programs

-Further information about application procedures as well as greater detail on aid sources is found on the financial aid website under “Types of Aid.” http://www.ithaca.edu/finaid/aid/aidtypes/
+Further information about application procedures as well as greater detail on aid sources can be found on the Tuition & Financial Aid website.

 Dana Internship Program

-The Dana program provides educationally relevant work opportunities for highly qualified students with a CGPA of 3.0 or better and financial need.
+The Dana internship program provides educationally relevant work opportunities for highly qualified students with a CGPA of 3.0 or better and financial need.
 The Dana student work experience takes place during the academic year and/or over the summer.
 Students may work during the academic year with faculty on special projects or in the local community at nonprofit organizations.
 A summer program may also include corporate settings outside the area.
-Applicants may be current freshmen, sophomores, or juniors who demonstrate financial need.
-Application must be made annually through the Office of the Provost.
+Applicants may be current first-year, sophomore, or junior students who demonstrate financial need.
+An application must be made annually through the Office of the Provost.

 These scholarships are given to select entering undergraduate students of exceptional academic ability, regardless of their financial need.
 The awards are in recognition of superior academic achievement with the expectation of continuing pursuit of academic excellence.
-All incoming undergraduate students are automatically considered for President’s, Rod Serling, Carl Sgrecci, Lawrence C. Hill and Adrian M. Newens, Shirley Hockett, John B. Harcourt, Willard T. Daetsch, Patrick Conway, and ALANA Scholarships; no special application is necessary.
-ALANA Scholarship recipients must be members of an underrepresented group.
+All incoming undergraduate students are automatically considered for the scholarships; no special application is necessary.
 Admitted transfer students who are Phi Theta Kappa members are eligible to receive an academic scholarship.
 A minimum cumulative GPA of 3.5 and a high school diploma are required.
 Part-time students, second BA/BS degree students, and transfer applicants in the School of Music or Department of Theatre are not eligible for this award.

-All scholarships in this group may be renewed annually for the duration of the student’s undergraduate study, as long as the student maintains full-time enrollment, a minimum cumulative GPA of 3.00, and satisfactory progress toward a degree.
+All scholarships in this group may be renewed annually for the duration of the student’s undergraduate study, as long as the student maintains full-time enrollment and satisfactory progress toward a degree.
 A review of each student’s academic performance is conducted by the student financial services office before approval for renewal.